timescale/docs.timescale.com-content/faq.md

 up capacity on a single node.
 As disks are added, chunks are redistributed across them, in similar fashion to how they would be distributed across nodes.

-With that said, the principle design decisions implemented for scaling up are much the same for allowing TimescaleDB to scale out horizontally in a linear fashion across many servers.
+With that said, the principal design decisions implemented for scaling up are much the same for allowing TimescaleDB to scale out horizontally in a linear fashion across many servers.
 TimescaleDB is designed to combine the scalability of popular NoSQL databases, with the native query complexity